 Academic Affairs for DeVry University, Philadelphia Metro is located at the Fort Washington campus.
-Academic Affairs comprises Associate College Deans, Faculty, advisors, Registrar's office, Library, and the Academic Support Center.
+Academic Affairs comprises Faculty Chairs, Faculty (and Faculty Advisors), the Registrar's Office, the Library, and the Learning Commons.
 Academic Affairs is responsible for all academic matters of the University: programmatic offerings, academic advising, registrarial/student records, course scheduling and registration, academic support (tutoring), the library, and all academic personnel decisions.
-Dean of Academic Affairs, Amelia Maurizio is the Chief Academic Officer of DeVry University, Philadelphia Metro.
-In this capacity she serves as the steward of all academic affairs.
-Dean Maurizio can be reached at email@example.com or at 215-591-5755.

-Our Associate College Deans and Student Success Coaches are here to provide academic support and guidance to our students.
-Students can meet with their Student Success Coach or Associate Dean to discuss which program suits their interests.
+Our Faculty Chairs and Student Success Advocates (SSAs) are here to provide academic support and guidance to our students.
+Students can meet with their SSA or Faculty Chair to discuss which program suits their interests.

-The College of Business and Management, directed by Dean Richard Brisebois, includes Business Administration (BSBA), Technical Management (BSTM) and Keller Graduate School of Management.
+The College of Business and Management is directed by Dr. Jocelyn Russell.
 These programs focus on applying technology to business strategy, management and decision-making.
 Students choose specialized coursework in up to eleven concentrations within their program.
 Core business courses develop the problem solving, communication, and critical thinking skills essential for survival within today's challenging business world.

-Dean John Callan (interim), directs the College of Liberal Arts and Sciences at Fort Washington.
+Professor John Callan directs the Colleges of Liberal Arts & Sciences, Health Sciences, and Media Arts & Technology at Fort Washington.
 Liberal Arts and Science courses offer students the opportunity to explore the fundamental concepts and methods of science, hone their communication (public speaking and writing) skills, develop their math (analytical and problem solving) abilities, and gain perspective on the commonality of the human experience through studies in the social sciences and humanities.
+Media Arts & Technology courses explore cutting edge design and development tools for aspiring artists, programmers, multimedia developers, and web designers.

-Any student having concerns or questions beyond an instructor's scope may contact his or her Associate College Dean for further assistance.
+Any student having concerns or questions beyond an instructor's scope may contact his or her Faculty Chair for further assistance.

-Jenna Pingitore concentrates her efforts on the concerns of first year students, and with the help of student success coaches and student finance consultants, ensures incoming students a smooth transition into university life by offering them guidance and familiarizing them with the University's policies and procedures.
-In addition to focusing on first year students, she oversees all academic advising matters of the metro.
+Concentrates on the concerns of first-year students, and with the help of student success advocates ensures incoming students a smooth transition into university life by offering them guidance and familiarizing them with the University's policies and procedures.

 Course Formats and Scheduling Options